 Our commitment to taking every action possible, to secure the life-chances for students, has delivered a track record of very high performance for the vast majority of our students.
 We will always strive to raise standards and transform the life chances of the children in our care.

-The next Praising Stars formal examination cycle for Years 9, 10 and 11 is from Monday 19 March – Thursday 29 March 2018.
+The next Praising Stars 3 formal examination cycle for Years 11 is from Monday 14 January – Friday 25 January 2019.
+For Years 7-10 it is Monday 7 January – Friday 18 January 2019.
 Students and parents can download a copy below.

 Parents/Carers MUST look at the effort grades first and foremost as a measure of your child’s performance towards meeting/exceeding their target grades.
 This will provide a clear indication of the work ethic in particular lessons.